Rhonda LewisRhonda K. Lewis, Ph.D., M.P.H.

 Professor of Psychology

-Rhonda K. Lewis, Ph.D., MPH. is professor and chair of the psychology department at Wichita State University.
+Rhonda K. Lewis, Ph.D., MPH. is professor and graduate coordinator of the department of psychology at Wichita State University.
 She is a member of the Society for Community Research and Action and the Association of Black Psychology.
 She is a Service-Learning Faculty Fellow at WSU.
 She serves as an Action Editor for the Journal of Community Psychology and as an Editorial consultant for the Journal of Black Psychology.
 She uses behavioral and community research methodologies to promote health among adolescents and reduce health disparities.
 Dr. Lewis has over 20 years of experience in community organizing, program development and evaluation.
 She has over 60+ publications and 100 presentations at regional, national, and international conferences.
 Currently, Dr. Lewis has nine doctoral students.
 Her research interests are mental health, disparities in health, educational inequities, substance abuse, adolescent pregnancy, and youth violence.
 She also has expertise in community coalitions, evaluation, preventive interventions, ecological perspective, and public health.

 Coming Soon